 How do kids learn to be active citizens in their school communities and beyond?

 We asked David, a 5th grader and Kids' Council member "What does self reliance mean?"
 He replied instantly, “Relying on yourself – to pull yourself forward.
 I say that all the time to myself.”

-Our programs and processes are used in the (programmed) classroom as well as during after school (soft) learning time to help schools make the cultural shift to project-based, student-led learning and to nurture civic participation within the school's communities and common spaces.
+Our tools, programs and processes may be used in the (programmed) classroom as well as during after school (soft) learning time to help schools make the cultural shift to project-based, student-led learning and to nurture civic participation within the school's communities and common spaces.

-Below are snapshots for 4 different processes/programs/workshops we offer that help us achieve these goals.
+Below are snapshots for 4 different offerings that help us achieve these goals.
 Scroll even further down for a bit more information, videos, photos and detail.

 LEARNING WALLS Co created by students and teachers, a learning wall is a pin-able, write-able surface in the classroom.
 Its an Interactive, integrated approach to inquiry at all elementary grade levels that makes the students' thinking visible.
 By incorporating the Learning Wall as a tool to enhance the curriculum, children and teachers use democratic, cooperative 'thinking and doing' each and every day.